MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 #### Top WebXR and 360 Viewer known issues
 - Depending on the complexity of the WebXR experience, the framerate may drop or stutter.
 - Support for articulated hand joints in WebXR is not enabled by default.
 Developers can enable support via `edge://flags` by turning on "WebXR Hand Input."
-- When exiting a WebXR or 360 Viewer experience, it may take 30 seconds or more for holograms in the mixed reality home to reappear.
 - 360 videos from websites other than YouTube may not work as expected.
-- Captions are currently disabled in 360 Viewer on HoloLens 2.
-We plan to enable this feature in a future update.
-- Pausing a video in 360 Viewer stops the video from rendering (but selecting the play button correctly resumes playback).
-- The "next video" button in 360 Viewer does not currently work.
-- You can play 2D videos in an immersive "theater" mode, but the framerate may be less than 30 fps.

 #### Providing feedback on WebXR and 360 Viewer